18 Small Laundry Room Storage Ideas

 Laundry Room Wall Cabinet

 Turn that wall space above the washer and dryer into a valuable dust-free storage space by adding a utility wall cabinet.
 Chances are, a dryer vent or some other obstruction exists right where the new cabinet goes.
 To solve this problem, simply cut away the back and insert a 4-in. galvanized duct as a liner to give the cabinet a 1-in. clearance from the dryer vent, preventing heat from building up inside the cabinet.
 With the liner in place, the vent is isolated behind the cabinet, keeping everything inside cool and clean.
-Here's how to install cabinets like a pro.

 Install a Laundry Chute